Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 Korea.com is the most expensive country domain name and it was first registered in 1995.

-Zappos.com is an online shoe and clothing shop based in Las Vegas, Nevada.
+Zappos.com is another acquisition in the list of most expensive domain names this is an online shoe and clothing shop based in Las Vegas, Nevada.
 Working under its parent organization Amazon.com, Inc.

 Online shoe retailer Zappos paid $4.9 million in 2008 to purchase the domain name Clothes.com from Idealab which is a startup studio based in Pasadena, USA.
 Now, both Zappos and Clothes.com are owned by Amazon and Clothes.com still directs to zappos.com/boutiques.